 One of my colleagues texted me when an Express Mail package arrived from the French Consulate.
 I called immediately.
 “Open it,” I told her breathlessly.
 I just wanted to know, Yes or No. I just wanted it to be over.

-Even now staring it I get happy (note my incredibly non-happy/very French expression).
+Even now staring it I get happy.
 I think of all the documents and diplomas I’ve received in my life and they always seemed to be at the end of an arduous journey.
 But this document, this was an authorization to change my life.
 The difficulties and stress in obtaining it melted away in the endless possibilities the next year would present me with.